Oregon Lunch Break aka Meal Periods

 Can I Sue My Oregon Employer for Not Receiving My 30 Minute Lunch Period?

-If the employee worked any part of your lunch break, then likely yes the employee can sue for not receiving their lunch breaks as described above.
+If an Oregon employee worked any part of their lunch break, then likely yes the employee can sue for not receiving their lunch breaks as described above.
 If the employee simply worked 8 hours straight with no lunch break, then no, a lawsuit likely cannot be filed to recover for the missed lunch breaks.
 Just because our lawyers cannot sue for not receiving lunch breaks does not mean that the failure to provide the lunch break does not violate Oregon law.
 The Bureau of Labor and Industries can fine the employer for failing to give lunch breaks.
 However, the employee cannot sue the employer to recover penalties for the missed lunch breaks.
 Recently BOLI fined a large hospital over $100,000 for repeated lunch break violations.
 Unfortunately, the fines that BOLI can assess for missed lunch breaks or short lunch breaks do not go to the employee.

 Wage Claim Attorneys

 The lawyers at Schuck Law, LLC focus their law practice on wage claim lawsuits.
 Our attorneys regularly prosecute Oregon wage claim lawsuits for employees who were not provided their full lunch break or whose employer deducted the full lunch break from the employee despite not providing the lunch break.
 In addition to the claims for damages outlined above, an employee may also sue to recover their costs, disbursements, and attorney fees incurred in prosecution of the wage claim lawsuit.
 This allows the lawyers at Schuck Law, LLC to take most wage claim lawsuits on a contingency fee basis.
 This means, with minor exceptions that are within your control, that our lawyers only get paid their attorney fees if they recover wages for you.